 • Refer clients to a landing page with a special Christmas message or animation.

-• Send them out on time – you should be looking to send your cards at least 3 weeks before Christmas to make sure they reach your customers or clients in time.
+• Send them out on time: You should be looking to send your cards at least three weeks before Christmas to make sure they reach your customers or clients in time.

-• Personalise corporate gifts – a handwritten greetings card is a great addition to any hamper or other corporate gift, perfect for sending personal message to top clients!
+• Personalise corporate gifts: A handwritten greetings card is a great addition to any hamper or other corporate gift, perfect for writing personal messages for top clients!